Team Reflection:

 Truth + Reconciliation

 Last week, with Truth and Reconciliation Day approaching, we stepped back from drawings, deadlines, and meetings to sit together in reflection and conversation.
 We began simply: by offering words into a shared space.
-The word cloud that formed was both beautiful and humbling, a constellation of values like respect, listening, reflection, storytelling, and understanding.
+The word cloud that formed was both meaningful and humbling, a constellation of values like respect, listening, reflection, storytelling, and understanding.
 A reminder that reconciliation in design is not about a single definition but about many voices gathering, overlapping, and sometimes contradicting, just like community itself.

 We asked ourselves hard questions: